-Aside from the serious impact that COVID-19 has had on the healthcare industry, the United States healthcare market continues to experience significant change.
+The United States healthcare market continues to experience significant change.
 Healthcare costs continue to rise, reimbursements from Centers for Medicare and Medicaid Services are being reduced in certain areas, digitization of healthcare information continues and the industry continues to shift towards a value-based purchasing model and away from the traditional fee-for-service model.
 The value-based purchasing model places an emphasis on incentivizing value and quality at an individual patient level in order to provide better patient outcomes and reduce 30-day readmissions.